freenas/freenas-docs/userguide/snippets/x_rails.rst

 .. figure:: images/tn_x_railclamp.png
    :width: 100%

-.. caution:: The unit weighs about 30 pounds.
+.. caution:: The unit weighs about 30 pounds empty and 44 pounds when fully loaded with drives.
 At least two people are required to safely lift the chassis for rack installation or removal.
 This process should not be attempted alone as it involves risks and could result in equipment damage or personal injury.